Amy Klobuchar May Not Be The Candidate You Want — But She Could Just Be The One You Need

 ”

-While sipping on whiskey at the event, the 42-year-old says Klobuchar has been on her radar since the politician’s face-off with Supreme Court Justice Brett Kavanaugh during his confirmation hearings, which focused heavily on the sexual assault allegations against him.
+While sipping on whiskey at the bar, the 42-year-old says Klobuchar has been on her radar since the politician’s face-off with Supreme Court Justice Brett Kavanaugh during his confirmation hearings, which focused heavily on the sexual assault allegations against him.
 There, she aimed her line of questioning at his drinking, mentioning her own father’s struggles with alcohol addiction.
-Kavanaugh, in turn, became defensive and snidely asked Klobuchar if she’d ever blacked out drunk.
+Kavanaugh, in turn, became defensive and snidely asked Klobuchar if she’d ever blacked out while drunk.
 He later apologized to her publicly for the comments, which many deemed insensitive and inappropriate.
 In this exchange, Magdanz noticed a few parallels to her own experiences standing up to men.

 “Amy asked her questions, stayed calm, and let a privileged man make an ass of himself,” Magdanz says.
 “It was a beautiful moment; she was blunt, but not a bully.”